 Professor in Clinical Oral Physiology and Senior Consultant.
-Head of the Division of Oral Diagnostics and Rehabilitation and Head of Research at the Department.
+Head of the Division of Oral Diagnostics and Rehabilitation.
 Clinical work at the Specialist Clinic at the University Dental Clinic.

 Malin Ernberg received her dental degree (DDS) at Karolinska Institutet 1979 and received her Specialist Diploma in Orofacial Pain/TMD in 1995.
 In 1999 she defended her PhD thesis and in 2004 she was appointed Associate Professor at KI.
 Between 2004 and 2006 she was guest researcher at the Department of Orofacial Pain at Aarhus University, Denmark during a total of 1 year.
 From 2009 to 2014 she had a 50% clinical research position financed by the Swedish Research Council and was 2012 appointed Professor in Clinical Oral Physiology at KI.